ejsinfuego/file-organizer-VB.NET/README.md

 # Simple file organizer

-Created as I'am learning VB.NET
+Created as I was learning VB.NET

 It creates a new folder according to what you searched, cut files found and paste it on the new folder.